pushkar100/notes-clean-code-architecture/6-conditionals-and-loops.md

 findCampaignManager(campaignManagers, 'name', 'Tanya') // { name: 'Tanya', city: 'Mysuru' }
 ```

+**When should we use `forEach`?**

+Use it only when you have to do something outside the scope of the function.
+That is, when you need to cause a _side effect_!
+An example of this would be to send an email to every user in the list.
+We will have a `sendEmail` function outside the scope.

+Why should side effects related to array usage use `forEach`?
+- Adds predictability.
+When you use `forEach`, you know that it is for a side effect
+- `forEach` can be used just like other array methods.
+Hence, it can be chained!

 ## 13. Use declarative programming by hiding/abstracting conditional and loop complexities

 Applies to a lot of **nested** conditionals and loops.